micmejia/bible-dump/NKJV/Exodus/Exod 18.md

 And Jethro said, "Blessed _be_ the Lord, who has delivered you out of the hand of the Egyptians and out of the hand of Pharaoh, _and_ who has delivered the people from under the hand of the Egyptians.

 ###### 11
-Now I know that the Lord _is_ greater than all the gods; for in the very thing in which they [^d]behaved proudly, _He was_ above them."
+Now I know that the Lord _is_ greater than all the gods; for in the very thing in which they behaved proudly, _He was_ above them."

 ###### 12
-Then Jethro, Moses' father-in-law, [^e]took a burnt offering and _other_ sacrifices _to offer_ to God.
+Then Jethro, Moses' father-in-law, took a burnt offering and _other_ sacrifices _to offer_ to God.
 And Aaron came with all the elders of Israel to eat bread with Moses' father-in-law before God.

 ###### 13
 And so it was, on the next day, that Moses sat to judge the people; and the people stood before Moses from morning until evening.

 ###### 14
 So when Moses' father-in-law saw all that he did for the people, he said, "What _is_ this thing that you are doing for the people?
-Why do you alone [^f]sit, and all the people stand before you from morning until evening?"
+Why do you alone sit, and all the people stand before you from morning until evening?"

 ###### 15
 And Moses said to his father-in-law, "Because the people come to me to inquire of God.

 ###### 16
-When they have a [^g]difficulty, they come to me, and I judge between one and another; and I make known the statutes of God and His laws."
+When they have a difficulty, they come to me, and I judge between one and another; and I make known the statutes of God and His laws."

 ###### 17
 So Moses' father-in-law said to him, "The thing that you do _is_ not good.